 - a little patience

 The exact measurements will depend on the kind of dough you are making.
 Some recipes call for a thicker dough, others will require a looser one, so always follow the recipe for the amounts of ingredients.
 When you get more skilled, you’ll be able to make your dough by eye.

-As far as I know, Slovak housewives use warm milk to dissolve yeast, although I have seen a few food blogs in English that suggest warm water.
-I remember trying the water when I was younger, but the dough didn’t have the same feel and taste as milky one, so I have stuck with milk since and never revisited the other option.
+Slovaks overwhelmingly use warm milk to dissolve yeast.
+I remember experimenting with warm water when I was younger, but the dough didn’t feel and taste as good as a milky one, so I have stuck with milk and never revisited the other option.

 I pour the milk in a heatproof mug and warm it on a cooker over a low heat.
 Then I transfer a little of the warm milk into a small glass and crumble the yeast into it.

 To facilitate the fermentation process, I always add a pinch of sugar and a pinch of plain wheat flour to the warm milk.
 I stir the yeast well until it dissolves.
 Then I cover the glass and leave it in a warm place.
 Depending on the room temperature, the yeast will take 3 – 7 minutes to rise.